Skip to main content

 According to Wood Mackenzie, U.S. power transformer demand has increased more than 100% since 2019, driven by data centers, electrification, renewable integration, and the replacement of aging grid assets.
 More than half of U.S. distribution transformers are already beyond their expected service life, creating steady replacement pressure on top of new construction.

-Manufacturers have announced nearly $2 billion in new North American capacity, lead times for large power transformers remain elevated, often exceeding two years.
+Manufacturers have announced nearly $2 billion in new North American capacity, but lead times for large power transformers remain elevated, often exceeding two years.
 Costs have also risen sharply, with power transformer prices up more than 70% since 2019.

 Some market participants argue the shortage narrative may be overstated.
 They point to alternative sourcing pathways and procurement practices that can reduce timelines if utilities and developers are willing to move earlier and broaden supplier engagement.
 This tension suggests that transformer availability is not only a manufacturing issue, but a planning and coordination challenge.